Red Cell Community Service

 NCL Wide

-The UCLH Hospital@Home Sickle Cell Step-Up Pathway offers safe, specialist hospital-level care at home for suitable UCLH-registered patients experiencing an acute sickle cell pain episode in the community.
-The pathway allows eligible patients to be managed at home during a moderate acute pain episode, with close monitoring and support from specialist nurses and the Red Cell team.
+The UCLH Hospital@Home Sickle Cell Step-Up Pathway provides hospital-level care at home for UCLH-registered patients during acute sickle cell pain episodes, delivering close monitoring and specialist support.

 Eligibility Criteria